bitstarr/sebastianlaube/user/pages/03.blog/vorstellung-grav-cms/post.en.md

 |[sebastianlaube](https://github.com/bitstarr/sebastianlaube)|The git repo for this website|
 |[chassis](https://github.com/bitstarr/grav-theme-chassis)|My theme boilerplate.
 On this basis I develop the frontends of my projects.|

 !
-To translate this text i used the comfort of [DeepL](https://www.deepl.com/).
+To translate this text I used the comfort of [DeepL](https://www.deepl.com/).
 I was very stunned by the quality of the translations.
 I would have used this all the time for my english courses as a student.
 So don't tell your kids about it ;)